slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On balance

 <!--
-- alguem mais loose q tu é um maluco, mais tight é um nhónhó. nos osmos a medida de tudo
+- alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo
-- Exponential growth devours and corrupts.
-There is no higher God in Silicon Valley than growth.
-No sacrifice too big for its craving altar.
-As long as you keep your curve exponential, all your sins will be forgotten at the exit.
 - Disease of More.
 - Diversification solves a lot of problems.
 - The 80/20 Principle states that 80% of the output or results will come from 20% of the input or action.
 - There are two approaches to improving yourself: 1) The self-improvement junkie.
 2) The self-improvement tourists.
-MM
+MM -->

-> *'Growth for growth’s sake is the ideology of the cancer cell.' -- Edward Abbey* -->

 > *'Everything should be made as simple as possible, but not simpler.' -- Albert Einstein*